xcart/xcart-docs/_pages/kb_en/orders/understanding_x-cart_order_statuses.md

 published: true
 order: 10
 ---

-## System order statuses
+## System Order Statuses

 Every order in your X-Cart store has a payment status and a fulfilment status.
-These two statuses provide information as to the current state of the order in the [order processing workflow](https://kb.x-cart.com/orders/understanding_x-cart_order_statuses.html#order-processing-workflow "Understanding X-Cart order statuses").
+These two statuses provide information as to the current state of the order in the [order processing workflow](https://kb.x-cart.com/orders/understanding_x-cart_order_statuses.html#order-processing-workflow).

 By default, X-Cart uses the following order statuses: